matthewmorganstein/meta-geo-score/README.md

 ```

 3. System Integration
-- Compatible with existing trading systems
+- Compatible with RISE SDK
 - Can be used as a standalone signal generator
 - Provides detailed component breakdown
 - Exports state for external analysis